Stata’s Do-file Editor has been written to make

 Indentation guide.
 Display vertical lines at every tab stop to aid in

 Convert extended ASCII to Unicode.
 Specify character encoding of legacy

 do-files so that any extended ASCII characters can be converted to the

 right Unicode character.

-- Line bookmarks.
-Attach a bookmark to a line of code, and then
+Line bookmarks.
+Attach a bookmark to a line of code, and then quickly access

 Re-indent.
 Make a selection and re-indent your code to be properly aligned

-For a list of all features in the Stata GUI,
+See all of the features in the Stata GUI.